Fruzi/Secure-FTP-Server/README.md

 * Notify user if a file was modified (but file size unchanged) (upon file download)

 ### Server ###
-* Handler: add encrypted filenames and their MAC tags to tags.db on file upload
 * Authorizer: remove import of hazmat, use MyCrypto instead